Elevating Pharmacy Strategy & Roles in Health Systems

 Top Ten Badge 2025

-For 2025, having and executing a purposeful and nimble pharmacy strategy is imperative for health systems.
-This is crucial to meet the challenges of delivering high-quality care, cost-containment, growing revenue, evolving patient expectations, access to medications, workforce shortages, and health disparities.
+Having and executing a purposeful and nimble pharmacy strategy is imperative for health systems in 2025 and beyond.
+It’s essential for addressing the demands of high-quality care, cost containment, revenue growth, evolving patient expectations, medication access, workforce shortages, and health equity.

 S: Safety